moechofe/lowresrmx/asset.dev/manual.md

 The memory address for the files starts at $10000, and the best way to know this address is to use the `=ROM` function.

 Check the [file API](#file-api).

+TODO: default file and usage, check if already exists in the manual

 ### Memory